erikrose/blessings/README.rst

 full-screen pseudo-GUI one.

-If that's your use case--or even if you just want to get the noise out of your code--Terminator is for you.
+If that's your use case--or even if you just want to get the noise out of your code--Blessings is for you.
 Without it, this is how you'd print some underlined text at the bottom of the screen::

     from curses import tigetstr, tigetnum, setupterm, tparm